ka-de/cringe.live/content/docs/yiff_toolkit/comfyui/Optimizing ComfyUI Load Times.md

 ```
 -->

+You will need to recompress them every time the frontend gets updated because ComfyUI developers decided not to include version strings for the frontend scripts, instead, they just use `no-cache` like monkeys! 🐺

-You can also compress your `autocomplete` file for [ComfyUI-Custom-Scripts](/docs/yiff_toolkit/comfyui/custom_nodes/ComfyUI-Custom-Scripts/)
+You can also compress your `autocomplete` file for [ComfyUI-Custom-Scripts](/docs/yiff_toolkit/comfyui/custom_nodes/ComfyUI-Custom-Scripts/) but first you need to patch `autocomplete.py`:

 ```diff
 diff --git a/py/autocomplete.py b/py/autocomplete.py